Going to au Ghana: Formalities and administrative steps

 Hepatitis A. For hepatitis A, prior immunity makes vaccination unnecessary.
 It is common if you have a history of jaundice, have spent a long time abroad or are over 45.
 Hepatitis A is usually benign, but it can be serious, particularly over the age of 45 and in cases of pre-existing liver disease.
 It can be caught through water or poorly washed food.
 If you have liver disease, vaccination against hepatitis A is highly recommended before any trip where hygiene is precarious.
 The first injection, one month before departure, is enough to protect you for a short trip.
 The second injection (six months to a year later) reinforces immunity for decades.

 Hepatitis B. High risk in the country.
 Hepatitis B is more serious than hepatitis A. It is contracted through sexual intercourse or blood.
-The hepatitis B vaccine is given in two doses, one month apart (although accelerated one-month vaccinations are available for travellers in a hurry), followed by a booster six months later to reinforce the duration of protection.
+The hepatitis B vaccine is given in two doses, one month apart (although there are accelerated one-month vaccinations for travellers in a hurry), followed by a booster six months later to reinforce the duration of protection.

 First-aid kit.
-Common medicines are available in local pharmacies (avoid medicines sold outside pharmacies, e.g. in markets), but it's best to prepare your own first-aid kit before you leave.
-The essentials are paracetamol (in these parts of the world, avoid aspirin, which can cause fatal hemorrhagic fever in the event of dengue infection), antidiarrheals, antibiotics (for diarrhea, lung, ENT and skin infections), an antiallergenic and everything you need to protect yourself from insect bites.
+Common medicines are available in local pharmacies (avoid medicines sold outside pharmacies, e.g. in markets), but it's best to prepare your pharmacy before you leave.
+In addition to preventive anti-malaria treatment for stays of more than a week, the essentials are paracetamol (in these parts of the world, avoid aspirin, which, in the event of dengue fever infection, can cause a fatal hemorrhagic fever), antidiarrheals, antibiotics (for diarrhea, pulmonary, O. R. L. and skin infections).R.L. and skin infections), an anti-allergic and everything you need to protect yourself from insect bites.
 Sun protection for lips and skin is essential.
 Adhesive bandages and disinfectant may also be useful.

-Ghana is a relatively safe country, especially for an African country.
-However, petty crime is rife, particularly in the form of a number of tourist scams: bogus cab drivers (choose your own and don't let anything be imposed on you), black money exchange offers and bogus guides.
+Ghana is a relatively safe country.
+However, petty crime is rife, particularly in the form of a number of tourist scams: bogus cab drivers (choose your own and don't let anything be imposed on you), black money exchange offers, bogus guides.
 So be careful.

-Be equally cautious when you feel you're entering a segregated slum-like area.
+Also, be careful when you feel you're entering a segregated, slum-like area.
 Sometimes it's better to retrace your steps than to tempt the devil.
 In the evening, it's better to take a cab than to walk the city streets.

 Police corruption, especially on the roads, is a problem, and on some occasions it will be difficult to avoid paying baksheesh.
 Never get ahead of a policeman, however, and wait until you are specifically asked for money; you could be put in even greater jeopardy for bribing a public official.